this app is designed for mobile use only.

 THE artists

-RAW is a Toronto-based architectural firm that works on a wide variety of scales and project types.
+RAW is a Toronto-based architecture firm that works on a wide variety of scales and project types.

 From community greenhouses to large residential developments and outdoor interactive installations, its medium-sized team of architects and designers takes a collaborative, multidisciplinary approach to deliver creative responses to design problems.